Frequently Asked Questions

 How can I check the status of my application?

 You can check the status of your application by visiting the Discover Drexel Portal.
 You will need your Student ID and PIN to access your application information.
 For assistance finding your Student ID and PIN, please refer to Locate Your Student ID and PIN.
+It may take up to three business days to process your PIN recovery request.

 Note: Information on Discover Drexel reflects what has been processed into our system.
 It will not reflect materials that we have received but have not yet processed.